-- 2.44 In order to ensure that all Base Transceiver Stations (BTSs) are compliant to prescribed EMF reference limits, all the TSPs have been mandated to test each and every BTS and self certify them as meeting the radiation norm. - 2.45 Department of Telecom (DoT), Ministry of Communications has launched Tarang Sanchar, a web portal for Information sharing on Mobile Towers and EMF Emission Compliances.
-The portal has the complete collated technical details of base stations (BTSs) spread across the country of all technologies (2G, 3G, 4G etc.) and of all Telecom Service Providers (TSPs). - 2.46 A few stakeholders have pointed out that Tarang Sanchar is now being used for EMF compliance and submission of self-certification.
+- 2.48 In order to ensure that all Base Transceiver Stations (BTSs) are compliant to prescribed Electro Magnetic Frequency (EMF) Radiations reference limits, all the TSPs have been mandated to test each and every BTS and self certify them as meeting the radiation norm. - 2.49 DoT has launched Tarang Sanchar, a web portal for Information sharing on Mobile Towers and EMF Emission Compliances.
+The portal has the complete collated technical details of BTSs spread across the country of all technologies (2G/3G/4G) and of all Telecom Service Providers (TSPs).

+2.50 A few stakeholders have pointed out that Tarang Sanchar is now being used for EMF compliance and submission of self-certification.
 Therefore, some of the current processes that are based on the legacy paper based system warrant a review.
 For example, the DoT had laid down a requirement for a biennial certification of all the existing sites of every TSP.
 Also, each upgrade by any TSP on a shared site requires a corresponding response upgrade certification by every sharing TSP for every technology/BTS.
 Given the launch of the Tarang Sanchar portal which has complete and current information on every site, both these requirement too may be done away with.

-2.47 All new BTS sites start radiating commercially, only after self certification by TSPs which are subjected to the extensive audit by Telecom Enforcement Resource & Monitoring (TERM) field units of DoT.
-TSPs are required to submit the revised self-certification in case of BTS upgradation such as increase in the TRXs/channels, change in antenna, change in the electrical/mechanical tilt, change in azimuth and change in antenna height.
-In case of shared site, revised certificate is required to be submitted by all the TSPs sharing the site.

-- 2.48 In each cycle of two years, the TSPs are required to submit the selfcertificate in respect of all the BTSs, except the new BTSs commissioned during the cycle.
-In case of upgraded sites, these certificates are to be submitted in addition to revised certificates submitted at the time of site upgradation. - 2.49 Prior to the development of online portal (Tarang Sanchar), the whole process was being carried out manually.
+- 2.51 All new BTS sites start radiating commercially, only after self certification by TSPs which are, then, subjected to the extensive audit by TERM field units of DoT.
+TSPs are required to submit revised self-certification in case of BTS upgradation such as increase in the TRXs/channels, change in antenna, change in the electrical/mechanical tilt, change in azimuth and change in antenna height.
+In case of shared site, revised certificate is required to be submitted by all the TSPs sharing the site. - 2.52 In each cycle of two years, the TSPs are required to submit the self-certificate in respect of all the BTSs, except the new BTSs commissioned during the cycle.
+In case of upgraded sites, these certificates are to be submitted in addition to revised certificates submitted at the time of site upgradation. - 2.53 Prior to the development of online portal (Tarang Sanchar), the whole process was being carried out manually.
 However, after successful implementation of the online portal Tarang Sanchar, self certificates are being submitted by TSPs through portal only.
 The up-to-date information can be extracted by TERM Cell any time.
-Therefore, the Authority is of the view that DoT may review the need of calling biennial certification for all the existing sites of every TSP.
+Therefore, the Authority is of the view that DoT may review the need of revised certification by all the TSPs for every BTS upon upgrade by any TSP on a shared site and calling biennial certification for all the existing sites of every TSP.
 The Authority is also of the view that TSPs should be asked to submit all requisite certifications only through Sanchar Tarang portal.
-TSPs should not be required to re-submit these certificates/reports separately in any other forms such as in hard copy or through email. - 2.50 In view of the above, the Authority recommends that in respect of EMF compliance, DoT may review the need of calling biennial certification for all the existing sites of every TSP.
+TSPs should not be required to re-submit these certificates/reports separately in any other forms such as in hard copy or through email.

+2.54 In view of the above, the Authority recommends that consequent to the implementation of the online portal Tarang Sanchar, DoT may review (a) the need of revised certification by all the TSPs for every BTS upon upgrade by any TSP on a shared site and (b) calling biennial certification for all the existing sites of every TSP.
 The Authority also recommends that TSPs should be asked to submit all requisite certifications only through Sanchar Tarang portal.
 TSPs should not be required to re-submit these certificates/reports separately in any other forms such as in hard copy or through email.

-H. Bank guarantee
+I. Bank guarantee